 Step 3.
 Next, tap on live photo icon to enable live photos feature.

 Step 4.
 Tap on the bottom circle and shoot a live photo

 You can appear your live photos in Photos app in the row of regular pictures.
 This live photos you can also set as a background animated Wallpaper on all 3D touch supported iPhone.

-In iOS 11, you can Edit Live Photos on iPhone and iPad to set key photo, mute Live Photo (turn off live Photos Sounds), trim live photos, add filters effect, etc.
+In latest iOS, you can Edit Live Photos on iPhone and iPad to set key photo, mute Live Photo (turn off live Photos Sounds), trim live photos, add filters effect, etc.